apache/cloudstack/ui/docs/development.md

 - `tabs`: Array of custom components that will get rendered as tabs in the resource view
 - `component`: The custom component for rendering the route view
-- `related`: A list of associated entitiy types that can be listed via passing the current resource's id as a parameter in their respective list APIs
+- `related`: A list of associated entity types that can be listed via passing the current resource's id as a parameter in their respective list APIs
 - `actions`: Array of actions that can be performed on the resource